UserC2/ICS4U-APIs/APIs.md

 The NextBus API is a REST API, providing both JSON and XML files.

 The NextBus API is described [here](https://gist.github.com/grantland/7cf4097dd9cdf0dfed14).
-* To specify the data you want, add `?command=dataRequested` to the URL.
+* To specify the data you want, add a `command=dataRequested` argument to the URL.
-* Some commands require arguments.
-To add an argument, add `&argumentName=argumentValue`.

 Base URL:
 * JSON: `http://webservices.nextbus.com/service/publicJSONFeed`